amassivek/amassivek.github.io/sigprop.md

 ### Forward Forward Algorithm

 The forward forward algorithm is an implementation of the signal propagation framework for learning and inference in a forward pass (figure below).
 Under signal propagation, S is the transform of the context c, which for supervised learning is the target.
-In forward forward, S is a concatenation of the target with the input x, as shown in the figure below.
+In forward forward, S is a concatenation of the target c with the input x, as shown in the figure below.

 <picture>
  <img alt="temporal-credit-assignment" src="./sigprop/Slide37.PNG">